Director for Community, Professional and Economic Development

-Flagship Programs such as LeadAR and local community leadership programs, help identify and train active and effective youth and adult leaders for community, county and statewide leadership roles.
+Flagship programs such as LeadAR and local community leadership programs, help identify and train active and effective youth and adult leaders for community, county and statewide leadership roles.
 Education about parliamentary procedure and other tools to help organizations be more effective are also offered through a variety of teaching methods.

-CED helps Arkansas communities and regions build local capacity to improve their social and economic well-being and create vibrant and resilient communities.
+CPED helps Arkansas communities and regions build local capacity to improve their social and economic well-being and create vibrant and resilient communities.
 Programs include strategic planning, visioning and strategies for effective economic development.
 Local government educational outreach helps government officials and community members identify causes of fiscal stress and develop effective strategies for providing community services.

-CED provides educational programs and technical assistance to strengthen Arkansas businesses.
-The Arkansas Procurement Assistance Center (APAC) provides training, technical assistance and resources to help Arkansas businesses sell products and services to public agencies and their contractors.
+CPED provides educational programs and technical assistance to strengthen Arkansas businesses.
+The Arkansas Procurement Technical Assistance Center (PTAC) provides training, technical assistance and resources to help Arkansas businesses sell products and services to public agencies and their contractors.
 Annual Income Tax School provide updates on policies, procedures and new tax legislation for tax professionals that meet continuing education unit standards.
 Entrepreneurship and e-commerce programs teach youth and adult business operators how to enhance their competitive edge based on the latest research findings and technology.

 The Public Policy Center provides timely, credible, unbiased and research-based information and education about public issues.
 Our goals are to: